matloob/contributing/contributing.md

 ![](slides/overview.png)

 Alright.
 The rest of the talk is structured as follows.
-First, I'll go over the components in the Go project, and the tools resources you'll be using as a contributor.
+First, I'll go over the components in the Go project, and the tools and resources you'll be using as a contributor.

 I'll then talk about some ways you can get started as a contributor, and give a